 Nagoya, Japan is a large industrial city perfectly situated between Tokyo and Kyoto.
 Sadly, Nagoya doesn’t make it on a lot of Japan itineraries because it’s dismissed as just another large city.
 Actually, Nagoya is filled with interesting attractions, great shopping, and plenty of culture and history.
 This Nagoya itinerary highlights the best of Nagoya, and is perfect for designing your next Nagoya day-trip or overnight trip.

 One day in Nagoya allows you to see most of the city’s main attractions.
 If you’re traveling Japan with kids or LEGO fanatics, you may want to give yourself two days in Nagoya so you can spend one day at Nagoya Legoland.
-Day-tripping from Nagoya to Shirakawago is another popular option for a two-day Nagoya itinerary.
+Day-tripping from Nagoya to visit the newly opened Ghibli Park or the traditional Japanese village Shirakawago are other popular options for a two-day Nagoya itinerary.

 Tokyo to Nagoya by Bus

-If you’re backpacking through Japan, getting from Tokyo to Nagoya by bus is usually the cheapest option.
-Check Japan Bus Online, as well as Willer Express for cheap busses.
+If you’re backpacking Japan, getting from Tokyo to Nagoya by bus is usually the cheapest option.
+Check Japan Bus Online and Willer Express websites for cheap bus options.
 If you book your Tokyo to Nagoya bus in advance, it could be as cheap as ¥3000 (~$27)!

 Tokyo to Nagoya by Train